 The whitepaper recommends five steps that hedge fund managers should take to establish a risk management framework that will enable them to capitalize on opportunities and avoid costly mistakes.

-1. The identification of any and all materials risks to which portfolios may be susceptible.
+1. The identification of any and all material risks to which portfolios may be susceptible.

 2. Measurement of the principal categories of risk, which could range from market and operational risk to leverage and liquidity risk.